 Information for context

-There are some vital pieces of information that are expected to be shown right away.
+Some vital pieces of information are expected to be shown right away.
 These include:

 - type of project (type of service that you performed),